yasir2000/openwrt-oldwiki-md/OpenWrtDocs/NetworkInterfaces.rst

 This configuration then gives us "vlan1", tied to the WAN port, and "vlan0" tied to the other ports.
 As mentioned earlier, you can change any other port to be the WAN port - just set the vlan1 port to be something else, not that you really need to!

-The WAN port is then configured with an IP address and mapped to the logical 'wan' interface name:
+Vlan 1, which connections the WAN port to the CPU, is then configured with an IP address and mapped to the logical 'wan' interface name:

 {{{
 wan_ifname=vlan1